theresanutz/theresanutz.github.io/_pages/projects.md

 ![](/images/web1.png)

 Is this increase in non-hormonal contraception consistent for women across different generations?
 We compared the contraceptive behavior of women born in the 1970s, 1980s, and 1990s, revealing an intriguing trend: The increasing popularity of non-hormonal contraception methods transcends generational boundaries.
 Particularly women of the younger generations, who were observed during most of their reproductive years in their twenties and thirties, changed their contraceptive behavior.
-Nearly every contracepting woman in these generations relied on hormonal methods in 2008, reachinga a peak of  around 90% in 2008).
-However, the subsequent decline of hormonal methods throughout the 2010s was a steady process and accompanied by a steep increase in the use of non-hormonal alternatives.
+Nearly every contracepting woman in these cohorts relied on hormonal methods in 2008, reaching a peak of around 90% in 2008).
+The subsequent decline of hormonal methods throughout the 2010s was a steady process and accompanied by a steep increase in the use of non-hormonal alternatives across generations.

 ![](/images/web2.png)